Peer observation of teaching

 - gain feedback on significant teaching or course changes

-- enhance the culture, and form a community around teaching and learning.
+- help to create a community around teaching and learning.

 - demonstrate leadership in teaching and learning